True Orthodox church

-True Orthodox church, True Orthodox Christians, True Orthodoxy or Genuine Orthodoxy, often pejoratively "Zealotry", designates groups of traditionalist Eastern Orthodox churches which have severed communion since the 1920s with the mainstream Eastern Orthodox churches for various reasons, such as calendar reform, the involvement of mainstream Eastern Orthodox Churches in ecumenism, or the refusal to submit to the authority of mainstream Eastern Orthodox churches.
+True Orthodox church, True Orthodox Christians, True Orthodoxy or Genuine Orthodoxy, often pejoratively "Zealotry", are groups of traditionalist Eastern Orthodox churches which since the 1920s have severed communion with the mainstream Eastern Orthodox churches for various reasons, such as calendar reform, the involvement of mainstream Eastern Orthodox churches in ecumenism, or the refusal to submit to the authority of mainstream Eastern Orthodox churches.
 The True Orthodox church in the Soviet Union was also called the Catacomb Church; the True Orthodox in Romania, Bulgaria, Greece and Cyprus are usually called Old Calendarists.

 History

 The reformed church calendar was adopted by the mainstream Eastern Orthodox churches of Greece and Romania in 1924.
 At the moment of this adoption, True Orthodoxy began as Old Calendarism.
-True Orthodox were only laypeople and monks until 1935 when three bishops of the Church of Greece joined the movement in Greece; in 1955, one bishop of the Romanian Orthodox Church joined the movement in Romania.
+True Orthodox were only laypeople and monks until 1935, when three bishops of the Church of Greece joined the movement in Greece.
+In 1955, one bishop of the Romanian Orthodox Church joined the movement in Romania.
 In the Soviet Union, the True Orthodox began in 1927-8 when some Eastern Orthodox Christians, among which some were "senior and respected bishops", severed communion with the Moscow Patriarchate.

 The True Orthodox movement remained united in Romania.
-However, in Greece in 1937 the Greek Old Calendarists "divided"; the reason for their division is a disagreement on whether the sacraments performed by members of churches which have adopted the reformed calendar are valid or not.
+However, in Greece in 1937 the Greek Old Calendarists "divided"; the reason for their division was a disagreement on whether the sacraments performed by members of churches which have adopted the reformed calendar are valid or not.

-In 1971, the Russian Orthodox Church Outside of Russia tried to unite the factions of Greek Old Calendarists, but failed.
+In 1971, the Russian Orthodox Church Outside of Russia (ROCOR) tried to unite the factions of Greek Old Calendarists, but failed.
 In 1999, the most important groups of Greek Old Calendarists were the Chrysostomites, the Matthewites, and the Cyprianites.

 After the ROCOR opened its first parishes in 1990 in Russia, many Christians from the Catacomb Church joined them.
+Since 2000, the prospect of reconciliation of ROCOR with the Moscow Patriarchate aroused opposition from traditionalists opposed to union with a church tied to the Soviet and post-Soviet regimes ruling Russia.
+Several churches descending from factions which rejected the 2007 reunion were formed; sometimes with more churches separating from the original schismatic churches.

 Doctrine

 The True Orthodox churches are "fully [Eastern] Orthodox in dogma and ritual".
+Ecumenism and calendar reform are frequently points of contention with the mainstream Eastern Orthodox Church.

 Denominations

 There is no single denomination nor organization called the "True Orthodox Church" nor is there official recognition among the "True Orthodox" as to who is properly included among them.

-Denominations that are usually included in the True Orthodoxy are:
+Denominations that are usually included in "True Orthodoxy" are: